-IBM says 'blame Canada' after $5.7m IT contract balloons to $185m
+Blame Canada? $5.7m IBM IT deal balloons to $185m thanks to 'an open bag of money'

 IBM did not return a request for comment on the deal.
 Go figure.

 Big Blue itself may not be solely to blame for the fiasco.
-Rather, the government messed up when it took what was to be a simple software contract and expanded it into an effort to overhaul the payroll system used by hundreds of government agencies that left IBM with a blank check for its services.
+The government messed up when it took what was to be a simple software contract and expanded it into an effort to overhaul the payroll system used by hundreds of government agencies – which left IBM with a blank check for its services.

 "The statement of requirement could leave loopholes, could leave escape avenues in it," said former Canadian Treasury Board analyst Roman Klimowicz.
 "IBM basically has an open bag of money to help themselves to."